 Education

-MFA in Visual Arts, Art Institute of Boston at Lesley University
+MFA in Visual Arts, Art Institute of Boston at Lesley University, 2015

-Certificate in Film Studies, University of Massachusetts, Amherst
+Certificate in Film Studies, University of Massachusetts, Amherst, 1997

 Teaching

-Bill is an Adjunct Professor at Lesley Art + Design, where he has taught studio art courses since 2015 in the departments of Integrated Studies and Animation & Motion Media.
-He also serves as a faculty juror for BFA Junior and Senior Animation film reviews.
+Bill is an Adjunct Professor at Lesley Art + Design, where he has taught studio art courses since 2015 in the Animation & Motion Media and Integrated Studies departments and served as a faculty juror for BFA Junior and Senior Animation film reviews.
+Beyond higher education, he teaches online and in-person studio classes designed for artists with disabilities, including his new role developing and leading studio sessions in the Isabella Stewart Gardner Museum’s Access Studio program.

 Disability & Advocacy

 He has spoken at venues ranging from university classrooms to international summits, sharing insights on disability, inclusion, and creative practice.
 Beyond public speaking, Bill has organized campaigns, curated exhibitions, and hosted panels that center disabled voices and challenge ableist assumptions.
-His work reflects a deep commitment to building community and creating platforms where disabled people are recognized as leaders, storytellers, and change-makers.
+His work reflects a commitment to building community and creating platforms that recognize disabled people as leaders, storytellers, and change-makers.

 He founded and formerly chaired the Lesley University Disability Advocacy and Education Group, served on the Lesley Art + Design Equity, Diversity, Inclusion, and Justice Committee, and is a graduate of the ASPECT Program (Advocacy, Support, Perspective, Empowerment, Communication, and Training).
-Bill also serves on the Littleton, Massachusetts, Disability Commission and is working with the Isabella Stewart Gardner Museum as a consultant and educator for their Access Studio program.
+Bill also serves on the Littleton, Massachusetts, Disability Commission.

 Scholarly Research